History of Costume Design: Silent Era to Epics

 The position of the Costume Department and its designers has shifted many times over the short history of movie making.
 Costume Designers were not credited during the silent-film era, as costumes usually weren’t specifically designed.
 Movie Making was very much about the acting and camera work, clothes were not seen as a distinct part of the storytelling process.
 And if they ever were, the design process is poorly documented.

-Actors and Actresses with an extensive personal wardrobe were favoured, and the rest of the cast showed up to auditions in ‘the right costume’.
+Actors and Actresses with an extensive personal wardrobe were favored, and the rest of the cast showed up to auditions in ‘the right costume’.

 Notable is Charlie Chaplin, whose signature look and mannerisms became a symbol for comedy.